alexvets/CrazyTime_Data_Analysis/README.md

 - What time of the day should a gambler play?
 - What are the best positions in  the CashHunt table, that a gambler should choose?
 - What are the best betting strategies?
-- If the owner of the game wins on average.
+- If the owner of the game has profit on average.

 ### Data Analysis